There are exceptions to the statements below, but they

 ⚈ Do not normalize "continuous" values -- dates, floats, etc -- especially if you will do range queries

 ⚈ The average of averages is (usually) mathematically incorrect.

 ⚈ InfoBright (3rd party) -- 10:1 compression; all columns automatically indexed

 ⚈ TokuDB (3rd party) -- 3:1 compression; faster loading ("fractal" technology)

 ⚈ Range PARTITION the Fact table on a unit of time (to make DELETE efficient).

-⚈ Use the smallest practical datatype for each fields (to shrink the 'fact' table).
+⚈ Use the smallest practical datatype for each field (to shrink the 'fact' table).

 ⚈ Use InnoDB.
 That way, recovery from a power failure will be fast and painless.